brian-ding/glowing-train/CONTRIBUTION.md

 - short description of the purpose of the PR
 - screenshots

-## Code Standard
+## Code Standard in PR

-- You must use refit to implement your http client.
+- You must use refit library for ApsnetCore outbound http request, don't use IHttpClientFactory directly.
-- You must add BMW-Correlation-Id header for each http request.
+- You must add BMW-Correlation-Id header in each outbound http request headers.